Nintendo: 1933–1968: Incorporation and expansion

 In 1964, Nintendo earned ¥150 million.
-Although the company was experiencing a period of economic prosperity, the Disney cards and derived products made it dependent on the children's market.
+Although the company experienced a period of economic prosperity, the Disney cards and derived products made it dependent on the children's market.
 The situation was exacerbated by the falling sales of its adult-oriented playing cards caused by Japanese society gravitating toward other hobbies such as pachinko, bowling, and nightly outings.
 When Disney card sales began to decline, Nintendo realized that it had no real alternative to alleviate the situation.
 After the 1964 Tokyo Olympics, Nintendo's stock price plummeted to its lowest recorded level of ¥60.

 In 1965, Nintendo hired Gunpei Yokoi to maintain the assembly-line machines used to manufacture its playing cards.

 1969–1972: Classic and electronic toys

-Yamauchi's experience with the previous initiatives led him to increase Nintendo's investment in a research and development department in 1969, directed by Hiroshi Imanishi, a long-time employee of the company.
-Yokoi was moved to the newly-created department and was responsible for coordinating various projects.
+Yamauchi increased Nintendo's investment in a research and development department in 1969, directed by Hiroshi Imanishi, a long-time employee of the company.
+Yokoi was moved to the newly created department and was responsible for coordinating various projects.
 Yokoi's experience in manufacturing electronic devices led Yamauchi to put him in charge of the company's games department, and his products would be mass-produced.
-During this period, Nintendo built a new production plant in Uji, just outside of Kyoto, and distributed classic tabletop games such as chess, shogi, go, and mahjong, and other foreign games under the Nippon Game brand.
+During that period, Nintendo built a new production plant in Uji, just outside of Kyoto, and distributed classic tabletop games like chess, shogi, go, and mahjong, and other foreign games under the Nippon Game brand.
 The company's restructuring preserved a couple of areas dedicated to playing card manufacturing.

 In 1970, the company's stock listing was promoted to the first section of the Osaka Stock Exchange, and the reconstruction and enlargement of its corporate headquarters was completed.
 The year represented a watershed moment in Nintendo's history as it released Japan's first electronic toy—the Beam Gun, an optoelectronic pistol designed by Masayuki Uemura.
 In total, more than a million units were sold.
 Nintendo partnered with Magnavox to provide a light gun controller based on the Beam Gun design for the company's new home video game console, the Magnavox Odyssey, in 1971.
-Other popular toys released at the time include the Ultra Hand, the Ultra Machine, the Ultra Scope, and the Love Tester, all designed by Yokoi.
+Other popular toys released at the time included the Ultra Hand, the Ultra Machine, the Ultra Scope, and the Love Tester, all designed by Yokoi.
 More than 1.2 million units of Ultra Hand were sold in Japan.